 We used a script to send this list of papers titles to the Microsoft Academic Search which returned for each paper its authors, affiliations, and citations.
 We sent the Microsoft’s API only the title because it does not have every paper linked to an author and/or affiliation.
 Microsoft Academic did not match about 2.5% of our title searches.

 Because sometimes the same author or authors from the same institution do not record the name of their department, University or other institute consistently, there are many institution names that should map to the same place.
 These aliases deflate the publication statistics for an institution.
 When we simply mine the publication data for institutional names, we get over 5,000 institutions world-wide.
-To clean this data, we therefore first started by restricting ourselves to a smaller number.
-We chose the CRA institutions because most U.S. and Canadian active academic and industrial CS research institutions are members.
-We identified aliases by hand and encoded in an institutional data file.
+To clean this data, we used a script to send this list of institutional names to the Microsoft Academic Search which returned formatted interpretations.
+More details on how we cleaned the data are here.

 For each venue, we identified major topics it covers.
 The number of CS research topics is expanding and becoming increasingly interdisciplinary as computational methods are applied to new areas and in new ways.
 Since publication and citation practices differ substantially by CS sub-area, we think qualitative analysis must complement bibliometrics by area.
 In the future, it may be possible to develop a methodology for grouping and analyzing sub-areas that informs combining and comparing subareas, but we leave those kinds of metrics for future work.
 We generally required an area category to include 3 or more venues, and otherwise classified it as 'other'.